Leishengjin/Schrodinger-equation-solver/README.md

 # Schrodinger-equation-solver
-Time dependent Schrödinger equation is solved for arbitrary potentials up to 3 degrees of freedom using the Trotter decomposition of the unitary time evolution operator.
+Time dependent Schrödinger equation is solved for arbitrary potentials, for up to 3 degrees of freedom using the Trotter decomposition of the unitary time evolution operator.
 Files include implementations in C and Matlab.

 ![3 quantum particles](example.png)